rg089/rg089.github.io/_pages/courses.md

 ---

 As I've completed 3 years as an undergraduate student, I've taken a few courses (both in college as well as online certifications) to learn and expand my knowledge base.
-I've listed select courses below, which are mostly relevant to my interests.
+I've listed some select courses below, which are mostly relevant to my interests.

 ---